 There are many visa options available to people wishing to visit Australia.
 The appropriate visa option will depend, amongst other things, on the person’s purpose for visiting Australia.

-To ensure you have the appropriate visa please read the following factsheets:
+Please ensure you have the appropriate visa if required.

 It is suggested that all visitors should apply for a visa at least two months prior to their intended date of departure, and four months prior for people with character or health concerns.